Chemistry (CHEM)

 CHEM 102 Essentials of Organic and Biochemistry

-The nomenclature, reactions, and structure/property relationships of organic compounds.
-The study of the structure and function of proteins, carbohydrates, lipids and nucleic acids and an introduction to major bioenergetic pathways.
-PREREQ: CHEM 101, CHEM 111, or successful Chemistry placement exam score.
+Nomenclature, reactions, and structure/property relationships of organic compounds.
+Includes the study of the structure and function of proteins, carbohydrates, lipids, and nucleic acids and an introduction to major bioenergetic pathways.
+PREREQ: CHEM 101 or CHEM 111 with a grade of C or higher, or successful Chemistry placement exam score.
 COREQ: CHEM 102L.
-(This CWI course meets Idaho State Board GEM competency requirements in GEM 4 - Scientific Ways of Knowing.).
+(This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 4 - Scientific Ways of Knowing.).
+(4 lecture hours, 0 lab hours, 4 credits)

-CHEM 102L Essentials of Organic & Biochemistry Lab
+CHEM 102L Essentials of Organic and Biochemistry Lab

 (1 Credit, Fall/Spring)